J-tt/blog/_posts/2020-07-16-Twitter-Social-Engineering.md

 **Was it a smokescreen for harvesting DMs/Private Info/Whatever?**

-Within the infosec (read: computer security nerds) community there's a large amount of surprise and questioning of why someone with the golden ticket to Twitter's systems would leverage it on a Bitcoin scam like they did, which would be a headache to cash out properly.
+Within the infosec (ie: computer security nerds) community there's a large amount of surprise and questioning of why someone with the golden ticket to Twitter's systems would leverage it on a Bitcoin scam like they did, which would be a headache to cash out properly.

-<blockquote class="twitter-tweet"><p lang="en" dir="ltr">It&#39;s like managing to sneak into Fort Knox and then running off after stuffing your pockets full of quarters</p>&mdash; Pwn All The Things (@pwnallthethings) <a href="https://twitter.com/pwnallthethings/status/1283719083175882755?ref_src=twsrc%5Etfw">July 16, 2020</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>
+<center><blockquote class="twitter-tweet"><p lang="en" dir="ltr">It&#39;s like managing to sneak into Fort Knox and then running off after stuffing your pockets full of quarters</p>&mdash; Pwn All The Things (@pwnallthethings) <a href="https://twitter.com/pwnallthethings/status/1283719083175882755?ref_src=twsrc%5Etfw">July 16, 2020</a></blockquote></center><script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-The attack makes even less sense when you consider the difficulty in laundering large amounts of Bitcoin, there are services which do it for you, but it gets harder to hide the more you have.
+The attack makes even less sense when you consider the difficulty in laundering large amounts of Bitcoin.
+There are services which can "clean" Bitcoin, but this gets harder and potentially pricier the more you have.

-To further illustrate why this is difficult, it's been leaked that the FBI closely monitor funds moving around the very publicly viewable Bitcoin network ([source](https://decrypt.co/34740/blueleaks-how-the-fbi-tracks-bitcoin-laundering-on-the-dark-web)).
+To further illustrate why this is difficult, it's been leaked that the FBI closely monitors funds moving around the very publicly viewable Bitcoin network ([source](https://decrypt.co/34740/blueleaks-how-the-fbi-tracks-bitcoin-laundering-on-the-dark-web)).
 If the hackers are US based, they're looking to be in a world of hurt, especially with no way to easily flee the country in the current pandemic.

-In fact, some people so strongly believed that Bitcoin was a poor choice they chose to send the attackers messages in the form of sending them money via specially crafted Bitcoin addresses:
+In fact, some people so strongly believed that Bitcoin was a poor choice, they sent the attackers messages in the form of transactions via specially crafted Bitcoin addresses:

 ```
 1JustReadALL1111111111111114ptkoK 0.00000666 BTC